overshare/overshare-kit/README.md

 - **Pocket:** Visit http://getpocket.com/developer/ for more information.
 In addition to registering your app, you'll need to follow their instructions for setting up a custom URL scheme, including downloading the Pocket iOS SDK. *There is no way to sign into Pocket without setting up this URL scheme.*

-- **Facebook:** The iOS authentication requirements for Facebook include passing an application ID.
-Register your app at http://developers.facebook.com/.
+- **Facebook:** As stated by the [Facebook API Documentation](https://developers.facebook.com/docs/ios/getting-started#configure) you must set your Facebook App ID in the projects Info.plist.
+Otherwise the application will crash!

 - **Readability:** You'll need to obtain an application key and secret by registering your app via a new developer account.
 Visit http://www.readability.com for more information.